We are excited to introduce the new Fill-Rate Academy to replace them!

 - Reduce unemployment claims due to lack of training

-This workshop is just that . . .
+This Academy is . . .

 Who should attend?
 Only those district professionals who want to take responsibility for their district’s situation and make a change for the better should attend.